LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 https://www.example.com/page
 http://www.example.com/page
 ```
-This kind of canonicalization is more so for Search Engine Optimization (SEO) to find your website and better optimize reccomendations.
+This kind of canonicalization is more so for Search Engine Optimization (SEO) to find your website and better optimize recommendations.

 When you are dealing with your own website, the same principle of canonicalization still stands, but there are more attacks to consider.
 It is not just file traversal attacks but also XSS attacks, double encoding attacks, and UTF-8.